Reinstating a Victorian fireplace can help bring back the character to your period home.

 Reinstating a Victorian fireplace – design is key

 Fashions have always dictated fireplace designs.
-Whilst Victorian fireplace catalogues show some designs were available throughout the late-nineteenth century, most householders and developers went along with the latest fashion when purchasing their fireplaces.
+Whilst Victorian fireplace catalogues show some designs were available for over 50 years, most householders and developers went along with the latest fashion when purchasing their main fireplaces.

 It is worth looking at architectural antique sites as they often give estimated dates of their fireplaces for sale.
 Also, many iron fireplaces come with a registration stamp which dates when it was first designed.